Claudio Coello: Life and work

-Claudio Coello was of Portuguese parents, but was born in Madrid in 1642.
+Claudio Coello was of Portuguese parents (his surname comes from a Portuguese word, "coelho", meaning rabbit), but was born in Madrid in 1642.
 There, he was instructed in art by Francisco Rizi, and while still in that school, made an altarpiece for San Plácido at Madrid.
 His acquaintance with the court painter, Juan Carreño de Miranda, allowed him the permission to visit the royal collection, where he made his greatest advance by studying the works of Titian, Rubens, and van Dyck.
 His friendship with José Jiménez Donoso, under whom he studied in Rome, was not less advantageous for him.
 In conjunction with Jiménez Donoso, he painted frescoes in Madrid and Toledo and painted the Triumphal Arch for the entrance of the queen, Maria Louisa of Orleans.
 He became well-known from these paintings and was employed by the Archbishop of Saragossa in 1683.
 He was made painter to Charles II, by whom he was employed in the Escorial.